AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/overview.md

 >[!NOTE]
 >
 >Even without Real-time CDP or Audience Manager set up, you can still integrate IAB TCF 2.0 with the Web SDK.
-The consent preferences can be used to control the collection of Experience Events and the setting of an identity cookie.
+The consent preferences can be used to control the collection of Experience Events and setting an identity cookie.

 ### Default consent